nuvla/documentation/docs/docs/training/developer/audience.md

 Target Audience
 ===============

-   - Training is primarily aimed at people who will:
+This training course targets primarily people who will:

-      1. Develop applications (C) that will be deployed by end-users,
+ - Develop applications (Clara) that will be deployed by end-users,

-      1. Manage data (E) for consumption by end-users via applications, and
+ - Manage data (Emma) for consumption by end-users via applications, and

-      1. Deploy Swarm infrastructures (D) that will provide compute and storage resources through Nuvla
+ - Integrate Swarm infrastructures (Dave) with Nuvla that provide compute and storage resources.

-   - Information about end-users' (A) interactions with Nuvla will also be provided so that the audience can understand the benefits of how Nuvla brings together container-based applications, data management, and resources.
+Information about end-users' (Alice) interactions with Nuvla will also be provided so that the audience can understand the benefits of how Nuvla combines container-based applications, data management, and computing resources.